MicrosoftDocs/VBA-Docs/api/Access.ComboBox.ForeThemeColorIndex.md

 api_name:
 - Access.ComboBox.ForeThemeColorIndex
 ms.assetid: 89138cf8-23f1-e795-1d6c-951299c3d90e
-ms.date: 06/08/2017
+ms.date: 03/01/2019
 localization_priority: Normal
 ---

 # ComboBox.ForeThemeColorIndex property (Access)

 Gets or sets a value that represents a color in the applied color theme associated with the **ForeColor** property of the specified object.
 Read/write **Long**.

 ## Syntax

-_expression_. `ForeThemeColorIndex`
+_expression_.**ForeThemeColorIndex**

 _expression_ A variable that represents a **[ComboBox](Access.ComboBox.md)** object.

 ## Remarks

 The **ForeThemeColorIndex** property contains one of the index values listed in the following table.

 |Index Value|Description|
 |:-----|:-----|